xinmei9322/SNTG/README.md

 # Smooth Neighbors on Teacher Graphs for Semi-supervised Learning (CVPR 2018 spotlight)
-This is an implementation of SNTG reproducing the results in the paper.
+This is an implementation of SNTG reproducing the results in **<a href="https://arxiv.org/pdf/1711.00258">Smooth Neighbors on Teacher Graphs for Semi-supervised Learning.
+</a>**

 By [Yucen Luo](http://bigml.cs.tsinghua.edu.cn/~yucen/), [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun/index.shtml), Mengxi Li, Yong Ren, Bo Zhang.